axtend/axlib/frame/staking/README.md

 ### Goals
 <!-- Original author of paragraph: @gavofyork -->

-The staking system in Substrate NPoS is designed to make the following possible:
+The staking system in Axlib NPoS is designed to make the following possible:

 - Stake funds that are controlled by a cold wallet.
 - Withdraw some, or deposit more, funds without interrupting the role of an entity.